 Eligible chapter programs are those that have been conducted during the calendar year prior to the February 1 awards deadline.
 Recipients of the awards may be any AALL chapter as represented by officers of that chapter.

 Administration Of The Award

-The Chapter Professional Development Awards is administered by the AALL Awards Committee.
-The Awards Committee shall: advertise the awards; solicit nominations for the awards; review the nominations; make the final decisions; notify the winners; and handle subsequent publicity activities and any miscellaneous tasks that arise in the administration of the awards.
+The Chapter Professional Development Awards is administered by the AALL Chapter Professional Development Award Jury.
+The Chapter Professional Development Award Jury shall: advertise the awards; solicit nominations for the awards; review the nominations; make the final decisions; notify the winners; and handle subsequent publicity activities and any miscellaneous tasks that arise in the administration of the awards.

 - The extent to which a professional development program significantly improves an AALL chapter member's knowledge of his/her job skills or improves an AALL chapter member's knowledge of a broad or narrow area of law.
 (As measured by the compilation of program evaluations and comments)

 - The extent to which a program advances the AALL Competencies for Law Librarians

 - The extent to which a program achieves the learning objectives of the program presenters.